meta-company/makex/documents/source/makex-files.md

   :param list[PathLike] requires: A list of requrements.
 Can be files or other targets using a target specifier, or using the `Target` function.
     A string with a : will be parsed as a target.
 Any values which evaluated to None will be skipped.

-  :param list[Runnable] runs: A list of :ref:`runnables`.
-The are actions/task/executables/scripts to run as part of the target.
+  :param list[Action] runs: A list of :ref:`actions`.
+These are actions/task/executables/scripts to run to produce the target.

   :param list[PathLike] outputs: A list of the files this target outputs.
 If a target produces any files that are to be consumed by any dependendants of the target, they *should* be defined here.
     Defining outputs makes the target a candidate for caching.